 Sleeping: I have a personal philosophy here; there’s no such thing as too warm when it comes to a winter sleeping bag.
 Nights are long, temperatures are low, and sleeping cold means you don’t rest well.
 Nothing is better than a -20F or warmer down bag, but they’re super pricey.
-(Note: There were three -40F Cadillac quality Marmot CWM sleeping bags - like the one which kept me toasty at Denali's high camp - for sale on eBay for $300-$425, which is half price or less.)
 Synthetic fill sleeping bags are another budget option, but aside from their heavier weight and bulk, I’ve found that synthetic bags are inherently colder than down, especially in sub-freezing conditions.
 You can save a lot of money on winter sleeping bags by simply inserting a summer bag inside a three-season sleeping bag, but the combination weighs about two pounds more than the equivalent winter-specific mummy, and packs bulkier.
 If you go the two-bags route, try the combination on before your trip to make sure you have enough room to zip both bags shut, and can still wear some clothing underneath them.

 A second major consideration for winter sleeping is your pad.
 Camping on snow or frozen ground requires much more under-bag insulation than three-season conditions.
-It’s not uncommon for winter campers to carry two sleeping pads; either two closed cell foam pads (budget blue foam works well doubled up), or a foam pad with a self-inflating pad on top of it.
-Thicker self-inflating pads also work well on their own, while the ultralight closed-cell foam pads favored by thru-hikers, like the Cascade Designs Z-Rest, are a ticket to frigid overnighting.
+It’s not uncommon for winter campers to carry two sleeping pads; either two closed cell foam pads or a foam pad with an inflatable on top of it.
+Thicker, insulated pads also work well on their own, while the ultralight closed-cell foam pads favored by thru-hikers, like the Cascade Designs Z-Rest, are a ticket to frigid overnighting.
 Avoid using air mattresses in winter, because they generate convection currents in the uninsulated air tubes and become actively chilly in temperatures below 40F.

 Single-wall tents made of waterproof/breathable fabrics can save a lot of weight, but usually mean more frost on the tent interior come morning.
-Tarps and ultralight tents can work perfectly well in mild winter conditions (the floorless Black Diamond Megamid or Mega Lights are classic ski tourer’s lightweight solutions) but they’re colder than a full-coverage tent, and make for a noisy night in high winds.
+Tarps and ultralight tents can work perfectly well in mild winter conditions, but they’re colder than a full-coverage tent, and make for a noisy night in high winds.
 Open bivouacs can be wonderful if you’re the type who can handle a cold nose and a rough brew-up in the morning, but expect major frost on the outside of your bag, and a tough night if the weather kicks up.
-A bivvy sack is advisable.

 One last hint for folks who put a premium on comfort.
 Check out the Kifaru Tipis, silnylon pyramid tents with a collapsible wood stove.
 A four-person tent with stove runs about 10 pounds, and the stove folds down to the size and weight of a laptop computer - but the combo costs nearly a thousand bucks.
 Still, I’ve tested them and they’re awesome, especially in frigid winter environments like Yellowstone, interior Alaska, or northwoods Minnesota, where ‘winter’ is a gigantic deal.